pr3ston/Cloud_Engineer_Journal/AWS Cloud Practitioner Cert/Main Ideas.md

 	- Like a web firewall for EC2
 	- Can be as restricted as needed
 	- Can only allow traffic
+	- Individual resource levelif a
 - Network ACLs
 	- Control traffic for entire sections of network (subnets)
 	- Explicitly block traffic you don't want
+	- Firewall for the entire subnet